-- B.3.1 Considerate design for safety and accessibility, making the home environment more suitable for older persons, can bring the following benefits: - (a) increase convenience and make everyday tasks easier, both for the elderly and their caregivers; - (b) reduce accidents in and around the home, thus saving on medical and social costs and prolonging the well-being of the individual; - (c) promote personal independence in daily living, without fear of accidents; - (d) encourage older persons to "age-in-place" without having to move out to nursing homes or other special housing until absolutely necessary; - (e) allow individuals to continue to live in their own homes, even if they become disabled and have to use an assistive device such as a wheelchair, a walking frame, crutches and the like; and - (f) allow for "visitability".
+- B.3.1 Considerate design for safety and accessibility, making the home environment more suitable for older persons, can bring the following benefits: - (a) increase convenience and ease of everyday tasks, both for the elderly and their caregivers; - (b) reduce accidents in and around the home, thus saving on medical and social costs, and prolonging the well-being of the individual; - (c) promote personal independence in daily living, without fear of accidents; - (d) encourage older persons to "age-in-place" without having to move out to nursing homes or other special housing until absolutely necessary; - (e) allow individuals to continue living in their own homes, even if they become disabled and have to use an assistive device such as a wheelchair, a walking frame, crutches and the like; and - (f) allow for "visitability".
 Although the residents of a dwelling may not need wheelchair accessibility, this is worth providing because it allows for their friends and relatives to visit, whatever their disabilities or needs.
-The concept of visitability can also enhance the future value of the property, because it will be attractive to a wider market of potential purchasers, once the concept of "ageing-in-place" becomes a norm.
+The concept of visitability can also enhance the future value of the property, because it will be attractive to a wider market of potential purchasers once the concept of "ageing-in-place" becomes a norm.

-B.4 MOBILITY
+B.4 MOBILITY Mobility

-- B.4.1 Moving about by walking is one of the most common and natural activities that people enjoy every day.
-But for an older person it must not be taken for granted that this will be easy.
-An older person may be unstable in their gait, or be unable to see their path clearly, or be unable to recognise changes in level of floor surfaces. - B.4.2 Decreased stamina from medical conditions and frailty in old age will restrict the distances that a person can comfortably walk, particularly if there are ramps and stairs.
+B.4.1 Moving about by walking is one of the most common and natural activities that people enjoy every day.
+But for older persons, it must not be taken for granted that this will be easy.
+Older persons may be unstable in their gait, or be unable to see their path clearly, or be unable to recognise changes in the level of floor surfaces.

+- B.4.2 Decreased stamina from medical conditions and frailty in old age will restrict the distances that a person can comfortably walk, particularly if there are ramps and stairs.
 Provision of resting places on stair landings for instance, may be desirable features. - B.4.3 Many people use "assistive devices" or "mobility aids" to help them move about more safely.
-These may take the form of walking sticks, zimmer frames, crutches, rollators (for ambulant disabled) or wheelchairs for those who are unable, or find it difficult to walk unaided. - B.4.4 Space for parking a wheelchair, rollator or other devices should be provided close to the entrance.
-In the future many older persons may use motorised scooters, in which case, suitable socket outlets should be provided for battery charging.
+These may take the form of walking sticks, walking frames, rollators or wheelchairs, and motorised scooters for those who are unable, or find it difficult to walk unaided. - B.4.4 Space for parking a wheelchair, rollator or other devices should be provided close to the entrance.
+Many older persons may use powered mobility devices, in which case, suitable socket outlets should be provided for battery charging.
 A rollator or motorised scooter is illustrated in Figure B1.